-5 Attributes of Business Leaders Who Drive Innovation
+5 Attributes of the Successful Business Executive

 The human brain resists change, which in evolutionary terms, is a good thing.
 Resisting change is a reasonable survival tactic for individuals: repeating tasks we’re familiar with takes less brain energy and has known outcomes, while making changes to one’s routine creates a higher short-term risk of mistakes.
 But for a business, resistance to change can easily mean extinction.